Why are my chicken’s feathers falling out?!?!? Chicken feather loss is one of the top topics I get questions about.

 What to do:

-One reason your chickens might lose their feathers is from picking, which is usually caused by environmental stress such as over crowding or bullying.
+One reason your chickens might lose their feathers is from picking or feather-pecking, which is usually caused by environmental stress such as over crowding, bullying, or boredom.
 Think of it as a reaction to anxiety.

 Bullying among chickens CAN happen (personally, we’ve been lucky and not experienced this in our coop, but yours might have an alpha hen who picks on a more subservient hen).

-Every coop has a social order and particularly if the flock as a whole is stressed or the “picked on” hen is new, chickens will sometimes peck the victim until she’s lost her feathers.
+Every coop has a social order and particularly if the flock as a whole is stressed or the “picked on” hen is new, chickens will sometimes peck the victim until she’s lost her feathers (most often you will notice a bald spot).

 Or your chickens could also be stressed and so they begin picking feathers of other hens in the coop to deal with that stress.